Bryan1337/lotify_proefopdracht/README.md

 ### Notes

 Most likely CORS issues will pop up due to requesting from a http/local environment to a https endpoint.
-There are some ways to get around this using chrome by  using the `--disable-web-security` flag and running chrome,.
-This is not so much recommended, and in normal situations either a local development api, a proxy or a dev api endpoint is used.
+There are some ways to get around this using chrome by  using the `--disable-web-security` flag and running chrome.
+In practice either a local development api, a proxy or a dev api endpoint is used.

 ## Storybook